pstringe/Research-Development-and-Applications/Notes/Notes Related to Process Mechanics.md

 [[2023-08-18]]
 Working in our computation notebook, we intend to use our [[Representative Number Theory]], specifically our hallucinatory variant of representative number theory to demonstrate the mapping between liminal-spaces and processes expressed in menial space.

-For this we can look back at our observe's paradox derivation.
+For this we can look back at our observer's paradox derivation.

 We can start with a 2 process system.
 First we want to start with the expression of mutually dependent representative abstractions.